Racism in Australia: Cronulla riots

-Sub-Saharan African Australians
+African Australians

 African Australian people suffer a high degree of racial discrimination, with the 2018 Australian Human Rights Commission report stating "the five groups that experienced the highest level of racial discrimination were those born in South Sudan, Zimbabwe, Kenya, Ethiopia and those who identified as Indigenous."

-Australia has a long history of official and unofficial racism towards Sub-Saharan Africans, reflected in the White Australia policy, in effect from 1901 until the 1970s, which prohibited the immigration of sub-Saharan Africans, among other non-White groups.
+Australia has a long history of official and unofficial racism against Sub-Saharan Africans, reflected in the White Australia policy, in effect from 1901 until the 1970s, which prohibited the immigration of sub-Saharan Africans, among other non-White groups.
 Prior to the policy's implementation, small numbers of African-Australians, African-Americans, and African-Canadians were resident in Australia, and their presence was explicitly mentioned in the discussions on the restriction of non-white immigration.

 Following the end of this policy, despite Australia becoming more ethnically diverse, negative stereotypes around sub-Saharan Africans remained prominent in Australian culture.
 Modern African-Australians are culturally and socially diverse, but Australian society typically views them as a homogenous group, set in opposition to its constructions of whiteness.
-In Australia, "Africanness" is associated with a lack of civilisation, disease, dirt, war and poverty, and scholars such as Wearing, Jakubowicz, Wickes and others note that this perception is rooted in a social context of racist and discriminatory assumptions about black people.
+In Australia, "Africanness" is associated with incivility, disease, dirt, war and poverty, and scholars such as Wearing, Jakubowicz, Wickes and others note that this perception is rooted in a social context of racist and discriminatory assumptions about black people.

-Current academic literature has highlighted frequent experiences of discrimination, criminalisation and racialisation shaping the interactions of black-African Australians with majority society.
+Current academic literature has highlighted frequent experiences of discrimination, criminalisation and racialisation shaping the interactions of sub-Saharan African Australians with majority society.
 In particular, a strong negative association between Africanness and criminality exists in Australian culture, which was reflected in the media's presentation of the events in Melbourne.
+Even in cases such as the murder of Liep Gony, where African Australians are the innocent victims of racial violence by white Australians, the media and politicians frame the incidents within a lens of supposed African criminality or gang violence.